Gamma ray: Sources

 Natural sources of gamma rays on Earth include gamma decay from naturally occurring radioisotopes such as potassium-40, and also as a secondary radiation from various atmospheric interactions with cosmic ray particles.
-Some rare terrestrial natural sources that produce gamma rays that are not of a nuclear origin, are lightning strikes and terrestrial gamma-ray flashes, which produce high energy emissions from natural high-energy voltages.
+Natural terrestrial sources that produce gamma rays include lightning strikes and terrestrial gamma-ray flashes, which produce high energy emissions from natural high-energy voltages.
 Gamma rays are produced by a number of astronomical processes in which very high-energy electrons are produced.
 Such electrons produce secondary gamma rays by the mechanisms of bremsstrahlung, inverse Compton scattering and synchrotron radiation.
 A large fraction of such astronomical gamma rays are screened by Earth's atmosphere.
 Notable artificial sources of gamma rays include fission, such as occurs in nuclear reactors, as well as high energy physics experiments, such as neutral pion decay and nuclear fusion.

 A sample of gamma ray-emitting material that is used for irradiating or imaging is known as a gamma source.
 It is also called a radioactive source, isotope source, or radiation source, though these more general terms also apply to alpha and beta-emitting devices.
 Gamma sources are usually sealed to prevent radioactive contamination, and transported in heavy shielding.